-Shareholders who are unable to attend the Meeting or any adjournments or postponements thereof in person are requested to date, sign and return the accompanying form of proxy or VIF (as defined below), as applicable, for use at the Meeting or any adjournments or postponements thereof.
+All Shareholders (including those who currently intend to attend the Meeting electronically or any adjournments or postponements thereof) are requested to date, sign and return the accompanying form of proxy or VIF (as defined below), as applicable, for use at the Meeting or any adjournments or postponements thereof.
 The form of proxy must be signed by the Shareholder or each Shareholder's duly appointed attorney or, in the case of a member which is a company under its common seal or signed on its behalf by an officer or attorney duly authorised.
 Persons signing as executors, administrators, trustees or in any other representative capacity should so indicate and give their full title as such.
 A partnership should sign in the partnership's name and by an authorised person(s).